We help authors become published writers with our extensive experience in this ever-changing industry.

 Amazon has two fee structures for royalties on Kindle books: 70 percent and 35 percent.
 These are dependent upon the price of your book.
 Generally, if your book is priced over $2.99, then 70 percent is paid as royalties.
 If under $2.99, then 35 percent is paid as a royalty.
 However, if your book has a large file size and is priced above a certain amount, Amazon may require the 35 percent fee structure.
 Amazon will also deduct a small fee in relation to the file size of your book.
 This is often 5 or 10 cents.

 Who owns the rights to my book?

 You do.
 The book is owned by you in its entirety.

 How will people find my book?

 There’s lots of information freely available on the internet to help authors attract readers to their book.
 You may have tried this already and are disappointed with the results or you may be looking for professional support for your new book.
 We can help.
 Please visit our page on Book Marketing.

 Do I receive copies of my book as part of the package?

 Our standard package does not include the supply of paper version books or proof copies.
 These must be paid for separately.
-At least one proof copy must be purchased.

 Can I buy my book at a discount?